g-patton/study-web-app/README.md

 ## :scroll: Setup

-Install [Node.js](https://nodejs.org/en/).
-Open up a terminal and clone the project `cd` into the project root folder and install all dependencies:
+Open up a terminal and clone the project
+`cd` into the project root folder and install all dependencies:

 ```